Foreign tax credit

 Tax credit and reductions have been introduced to facilitate the transfer of technology between companies so as to enhance technical competencies and the recovery of funds invested in technology more efficiently.
 CIT on income derived by SMEs and specified medium-scale companies from the transfer of patents, etc. to a Korean national is reduced by 50%.
 The tax law grants a 25% tax credit for income derived by SMEs and medium-scale companies from the leasing of patents or utility model rights where the company has first filed a registration of such rights.
 The tax credit is 5% (10% for SMEs) of the amount paid to acquire patents, etc. (ceiling at 10% of CIT).
 This temporary credit is applicable to transfers, purchases, or leases taking place until the end of December 2018.
 The unused credit can be carried forward to the next five years.

-Tax credit for merger or acquisition of technology innovative SME
+Tax credit for merger or acquisition of a technology innovative SME

 In cases where a domestic company merges with a technology innovative SME in a qualified manner, the merger company shall be permitted to take a 10% tax credit with respect to the payment made in such a merger, up to the value of the acquired technology.
 This 10% tax credit will also be available for a company that acquires shares in a technology innovative SME in a qualified manner no later than the end of December 2018.
 In this case, if any of requirements for a qualified manner fails to be met, the amount of tax credited will be collected.
 The unused credit can be carried forward to the next five years.